Resolved to solving sickle cell disease

 The announcement came at a May news conference in Columbus with Gov. Brian Kemp and Lt.
 Gov. Geoff Duncan.
 Longtime State Rep. Calvin Smyre of Columbus was on hand as well – and the occasion introduced the creation of the Calvin Smyre GRA Eminent Scholar Chair in Sickle Cell Disease.

-GRA’s Solve Sickle Cell Initiative (SSCI) aims to leverage Georgia’s considerable strengths in university research and healthcare – and break new ground in knowledge, treatment and cures.
+Georgia’s Solve Sickle Cell Initiative (SSCI) aims to leverage the state's considerable strengths in university research and healthcare – and break new ground in knowledge, treatment and cures.
 Morehouse School of Medicine, Emory University and Children's Healthcare of Atlanta are the participating institutions.

 Beyond the Smyre chair, GRA is currently building partnerships and raising funds to add:

 - Mindpower.
-By recruiting the Calvin Smyre GRA Eminent Scholar and three other scientists – some of the brightest minds in Sickle Cell Disease research – Georgia will immediately expand existing research capacity.
+By recruiting the Calvin Smyre GRA Eminent Scholar, the Teresa White Director of Clinical Programs and two other GRA Distinguished Investigators – some of the brightest minds in Sickle Cell Disease research – Georgia will immediately expand existing research capacity.

 - Lab infrastructure.
 While Georgia’s university labs are generally well-equipped, crucial pieces of technology and instrumentation are needed to support the research of newly recruited scientific teams.